 The next speaker was Ignition Group’s Tim Williams, author of seminal new-business book, Take a Stand for Your Brand, probably the best newbiz operating manual out there.

 Tim showed how to make pricing about value, not cost – including why pricing should exist beyond just your finance team.
-Akin to the thought that ‘creative is not a department’, it showed that the journey towards pricing value not time must involve a wider group of agency perspectives.
+Akin to the thought that ‘creative is not a department’, it showed that the journey towards pricing value, not time must involve a wider group of agency perspectives.

 The polite battle for control

-Next up was new-business legend, Blair Enns – author of probably the most influential new-business book ever written, The Win Without Pitching Manifesto.
+Next up was the new-business legend, Blair Enns – author of probably the most influential new-business book ever written, The Win Without Pitching Manifesto.